microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Success: Green (#DFF6DD/#393D1B) & Completed (E930)
 - Default: Gray (#F2F2F2/#2B2B2B) & no icon

-App notification in default styling
+Info bar in default styling
 ![Sketch of an InfoBar in a default state and message](images/Default_Default.jpg)

-App notification in success styling
+Info bar in success styling
 ![Sketch of an InfoBar in a success state and message](images/Success_DefaultClose.jpg)

-## Programmatic dismiss in app notification
+## Programmatic dismiss in info bar
-An app notification can be dismissed by the user via the close button or programmatically.
+An info bar can be dismissed by the user via the close button or programmatically.
 If the notification is required to be in view until the status is resolved and you would like to remove the close button from view, you can set the IsCloseButtonVisible property to false.
 By default, the close button will appear as an 'X' and the IsCloseButtonVisible property is therefore set to true.

  > Note: Include a message highlighting the risks with removing a close button.
 How it can be very intrusive and a back-up removal should be included.